rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/using-ci.md

 ## Builds

 Docker images are pushed when Reaction successfully builds and passes all tests on the `trunk`  or `release-x.x.x` branches.
-These images are released on [Reaction Commerce Docker Hub](https://hub.docker.com/u/reactioncommerce/).
+These images are released on [Demand Cluster Docker Hub](https://hub.docker.com/u/reactioncommerce/).

 There are two Docker images available: